Warm your soul and your kitchen with a big pot of Butternut Squash Chicken Chili.

 Butternut Squash Chicken Chili

-- 2 tbsp chicken fat or vegetable oil
+- 2 tablespoon chicken fat or vegetable oil

 - 2 extra-large carrots peeled and sliced moon shape